Wikimedia Commons

-Wikimedia Commons (or simply Commons) is a media repository of free-to-use images, sounds, videos and other media.
+Wikimedia Commons, Wikicommons, or simply Commons, is a wiki-based media repository of free-to-use images, sounds, videos and other media.
 It is a project of the Wikimedia Foundation.

-Files from Wikimedia Commons can be used across all of the Wikimedia projects in all languages, including Wikipedia, Wikivoyage, Wikisource, Wikiquote, Wiktionary, Wikinews, Wikibooks, and Wikispecies, or downloaded for offsite use.
-As of February 2023, the repository contains over 90 million free-to-use media files, managed and editable by registered volunteers.
+Files from Wikimedia Commons can be used across all of the Wikimedia projects in all languages, including Wikipedia, Wikivoyage, Wikisource, Wikiquote, Wiktionary, Wikinews, Wikibooks and Wikispecies, and can also be downloaded for offsite use.
+As of November 2025, the repository contains over 130 million free-to-use media files, managed and editable by registered volunteers.

 History

-The idea for the project came from Erik Möller in March 2004 and Wikimedia Commons was started on September 7, 2004.
+The concept for the project came from Erik Möller in March 2004 and Wikimedia Commons was started on September 7, 2004.
 In July 2013, the number of edits on Commons reached 100,000,000.
-Since 2018 it became possible to upload 3D models to the site.
-One of the first models uploaded to Commons was a reconstruction of the Asad Al-Lat statue which was destroyed in Palmyra by the ISIL in 2015.
+In 2018, it became possible to upload 3D models to the site in STL format.
+One of the first models uploaded to Commons was a reconstruction of the Lion of Al-lāt statue in Palmyra, Syria, which was heavily damaged by ISIS militants in 2015.

-Various notable organizations had uploaded files to Commons.
+Various notable organizations have uploaded files to Commons.
 In 2012, the National Archives and Records Administration uploaded 100,000 digitised images from its collection.
 In 2020, the Digital Public Library of America (DPLA) started uploading its collections to Commons.
-In 2022, DPLA uploaded more than 2 million files.
+In 2022, DPLA uploaded more than two million files.
 Similarly Europeana, the website aggregating European cultural heritage, shares its digitised images through Commons.
 During the COVID-19 pandemic, as part of a collaboration with Wikimedia, the World Health Organization (WHO) uploaded its "Mythbusters" infographics to Commons.

 Relation to sister projects

 The stated aim of Wikimedia Commons is to provide a media file repository "that makes available public domain and freely-licensed educational media content to all, and that acts as a common repository for the various projects of the Wikimedia Foundation."
-The expression "educational" is to be understood according to its broad meaning of "providing knowledge; instructional or informative".

 Most Wikimedia projects still allow local uploads which are not visible to other projects or languages, but this option is meant to be used primarily for material (such as fair use content) which local project policies allow, but which would not be permitted according to the copyright policy of Commons.
-Wikimedia Commons itself does not allow fair use or uploads under non-free licenses, including licenses which restrict commercial use of materials or disallow derivative works.
-For this reason, Wikimedia Commons always hosts freely licensed media and deletes copyright violations.
-Licenses that are acceptable include the Creative Commons Attribution and Attribution/ShareAlike licenses, other free content and free software licenses, and the public domain.
+For this reason, Wikimedia Commons deletes copyright violations and aims to only host freely licensed media, such as media licensed with the Creative Commons Attribution and Attribution/ShareAlike licenses, other free content and free software licenses, and public domain media.

-The default language for Commons is English, but registered users can customize their interface to use any other available user interface translations.
-Many content pages, in particular policy pages and portals, have also been translated into various languages.
-Files on Wikimedia Commons are categorized using MediaWiki's category system.
-In addition, they are often collected on individual topical gallery pages.
-While the project was originally proposed to also contain free text files, these continue to be hosted on a sister project, Wikisource.